WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 ## Ugh, exceptions (ft. an example from JEP 441)

 We have a new class of exceptions to deal with now.
-Specifically, [`java.lang.MatchException`](https://download.java.net/java/early_access/jdk21/docs/api/java.base/java/lang/MatchException.html)[^matchexcept].
+Specifically, [`java.lang.MatchException`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/MatchException.html)

-[^matchexcept]: I'll change this link once Java 21 is released.

 What happens when a pattern match goes wrong?
 Consider the case of a bad record getter implementation: